dbunic/REDIPS_autocomplete/readme.md

-REDIPS.autocomplete 1.2.1
+REDIPS.autocomplete 1.3.0
 ============

-## What's REDIPS.autocomplete?
+## What is REDIPS.autocomplete?

-REDIPS.autocomplete is a simple JavaScript autocomplete popup.
-It shows options for typed text in input box.
-With SELECT multiple in popup and AJAX it should work in any browser.
+REDIPS.autocomplete is simple JavaScript autocomplete box.
+It shows options below input field for typed text.
+With SELECT multiple displayed in a box and AJAX it should work in any browser.

 ## Features

 * simple
 * uses SELECT multiple and AJAX
-* popup width is automatically set to the width of input field
+* width of displayed box is automatically set to the width of input field
 * server side logic should return answers in &lt;option&gt;&lt;/option&gt; format

 ## Demos

-Demo page contains several examples of REDIPS.dialog box.
+REDIPS.dialog demo page:

 * [http://www.redips.net/javascript/autocomplete/](http://www.redips.net/javascript/autocomplete/)